 However, the pain of the decrease in turnover is also relieved by government measures, such as the Allowance for Fixed Costs (Tegemoetkoming Vaste Lasten; TVL).
 This does expressly include the rent of retail and commercial premises.
 When determining the amount of the rent reduction, courts sometimes take into account the income from this scheme.
 The NOW-scheme is not included, as this allowance is only meant to be a compensation for wage costs.

 It is not correct that the tenant only has to pay part of the rent in the event of decrease in turnover due to the coronavirus crisis.
 Many courts consider the coronavirus crisis an unforeseen circumstance, but the circumstances can differ from case to case.
 For example, think of the measures to compensate decrease in turnover.
-If a request for rent reduction is made, this must be substantially motivated and submitted to the court.
+Hoewver, if a request for rent reduction is made, this must be substantially motivated and submitted to the court.

 Do you want to know whether a request for rent reduction will be successful or whether your tenant is right to ask for this?
 We will be happy to provide you with advice.
-We are also happy to assist you in other disputes concerning real estate and rent.
+And we are also happy to assist you in other disputes concerning real estate and rent.
 Please contact us:

 In this article, we will discuss several questions and challenges in the field of Dutch employment law, tenancy law and contract law during COVID-19.read on

 It is important to use clear and unambiguous language in agreements.
 This has once again been demonstrated by a recent judgement of the Supreme Court.
 Because of ambiguities in franchise agreements, franchisees of Albert Heijn may have lost millions.read on